Rochester International Airport: History

 In 1960, Rochester Municipal Airport opened at its current location 7 mi south of downtown Rochester; in 1965, runway 13 was 6400 feet and runway 2 was 4000 feet.
 Northwest and Braniff moved to the new airport in 1960, but Ozark's DC-3s stayed at Lobb until 1961; North Central Airlines arrived in 1968, and Braniff left around the same time.
 The first jets were Northwest 727s in 1965.

 American Airlines began service to O'Hare International Airport in 1988.
 1995 saw the addition of a United States Customs Service post and it became the Rochester International Airport.
 Trans World Airlines operated flights to St. Louis in early-2001, but these routes were dropped very soon due to the merger with American Airlines.
 On September 15, 2005, the primary runway was lengthened from 7,533' to 9,034 following a three-month closure for renovations; runway centerline and touchdown zone lighting were added.
 The change was made to allow large wide body aircraft, which had been weight-restricted upon departure.

 In 1970, Imperial Airways offered scheduled helicopter service to Minneapolis–Saint Paul International Airport.
-On December 4, 1970, Imperial Airways announced it was canceling its scheduled helicopter flights in Minnesota, including from Minneapolis–St Paul to Rochester.
+On December 4, 1970, Imperial Airways announced it was canceling its scheduled helicopter flights in Minnesota, including from Minneapolis–St. Paul to Rochester.

 In 2020, the airport received a $2,479,991 CARES Act award.

+During the week of May 1, 2023, workers at the airport worked to rename runway 2/20 to 3/21.
+The renaming was caused by the magnetic north pole moving enough to change the orientation of the runway.